intel/pepc/tests/README.md

 * 'spr2' has '```idle=nomwait```' boot parameter.
 * 'bdwex0' has '```cpuidle.off=1```' boot parameter.

-# MSR scope
+# msr-ioscope

-The 'msrscope' tool is used for checking the observability MSR scope.
+The 'msr-ioscope' tool can be used for finding out the MSR I/O scope.
 Run:

-tests/msrscope all
+tests/msr-ioscope all